-This PCN has been near the Leeds rate for many years, perhaps it is more or less static though.
+This PCN has been at the Leeds rate for many years, but in recent data it is has perhaps started to level out closer to the city average..

 Deprived Leeds is much higher than Leeds overall and decreasing at the same slow rate.